devops-kung-fu/hookz/README.md

 ## So what exactly are Git Hooks?

 Git hooks are a great way to run supplemental commands as you interact with git.
-For deeper information, check out what git-scm has to say about [hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
+For deeper information, check out what git-scm has to say about [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

 ## What Hookz Does